-The DOS PKI Root and subordinate CAs will revoke certificates as quickly as practical upon receipt of a proper authenticated revocation request.
-Revocation requests must be processed before the next CRL is published, excepting those requests validated within two hours of CRL issuance.
+CAs must revoke Subscriber certificates as quickly as practicable upon receipt of a proper authenticated revocation request.
+Revocation requests must be processed before the next CRL is published as specified in Section 4.9.7, excepting those requests validated within two hours of CRL issuance.
 Revocation requests validated within two hours of CRL issuance must be processed before the following CRL is published.
 A request is considered received when a trusted role authorized to revoke certificates, first accesses a valid request.